You have no items in your cart. Want to get some nice things?Go shopping

 Barbara’s career as an artist was inspired by the dynamic community of artists at Utopia and the work of her adopted auntie Emily Kame Kngwarreye.
 Emily’s work had a profound impact on her and in the early 1990’s she began seriously to explore her artistic talents.
 Highly experimental in her approach, she tried many mediums and in 1994 went to Indonesia with other artists to explore the art of batik.
 This gave her new insights into her own process and she returned full of ideas on how to develop her own style.
-She started working with her son Fred Torres (the owner and director of Dacou Aboriginal Gallery) who now manages her work.
+She started working with her son Fred Torres (the owner and director of Dacou Aboriginal Gallery).
 Initially her painting was largely figurative using traditional symbols such as circles, ‘u’ shapes, wavy lines and dotting to indicate her traditional Dreamtime story.
 Since then it has evolved to abstraction, a much more expressive and flexible form.
 Bush Berry, Grass Seed, Wild Flower and My Mother’s Country are her Dreamings.
 These are all associated with women’s ceremony (they refer to women’s body decoration for ceremony and the activity of food gathering of local seeds, grasses, berries, potato, plum, banana, flowers and yams).

 Barbara uses two distinctive stylistic conventions, one linear, the other an all over dotting technique.
 For her Grass Seed Dreamings, it is linear (this story refers to the grass seed that is part of the bush tucker found in the region.
 Seed is collected, crushed to a fine powder and then used to make bread).
 With these paintings she combines both aerial and side-on view to describe dense fields of swaying grass in close focus.
 These are both diaphanous and mysterious in impact.
 Exquisite linear layers of finely painted filaments, they seem at once to be appearing and disappearing setting up pulsating rhythms which are further accentuated by soft plays of flowing colour that weaves gently into and over the canvas surface.